Get insider access

 • Dell Alienware AW3225QF:

-The Dell Alienware AW3225QF is a competing monitor to the Samsung Odyssey OLED G8/G80SD S32DG80 that also has a QD-OLED panel with a 4k, 32-inch display.
-It's a good choice if you can find it for less, but it also has a curved screen that some may not like.
+The Dell Alienware AW3225QF is a high-end monitor that competes with the Samsung Odyssey OLED G8/G80SD S32DG80.
+It also has a QD-OLED panel with a 4k, 32-inch display, and it's a good choice if you can find it for less, but it also has a curved screen that some may not like.

 See our review